pmqs/zipdetails/README.md

 ## Default Behaviour

 By default the program expects to be given a well-formed zip file.
 It will navigate the Zip file by first parsing the zip central directory at the end of the file.
 If the central directory is found, it will then walk sequentally through the zip records starting at the beginning of the file.
 See ["Advanced Analysis"](#advanced-analysis) for other processing options.

-If the program finds any structural problems with the zip file it will print a message at the point it finds the issue and/or a summary at the end of the output report.
-The set of error cases reported is a work in progress, so don't rely on this feature to find _all_ the possible errors in a zip file.
+If the program finds any structural or portability issues with the zip file it will print a message at the point it finds the issue and/or in a summary at the end of the output report.
+Whilst the set of issues that can be detected it exhaustive, don't assume that this program can find _all_ the possible issues in a zip file - there are likely edge conditions that need to be addressed.

 If you have suggestions for use-cases where this could be enhanced please consider creating an enhancement request (see ["SUPPORT"](#support)).

 ### Date & Time fields